WHAT ARE THE

 Images for illustrative purposes only.
 Actual results may vary.

-Around 24.4 million Americans currently have cataracts, so you aren’t alone.1 If your cataract is in the earlier stages, it may not need to be corrected immediately, and a prescription for new eyewear can help.
+Around 24.4 million Americans age 40 and older currently have cataracts, so you aren’t alone.1 If your cataract is in the earlier stages, it may not need to be corrected immediately, and a prescription for new eyewear can help.
 However, all cataracts will eventually need to be gently removed through surgery and replaced with a small, soft, and clear artificial lens, called an IOL (intraocular lens).
 Rest assured, this is one of the most common outpatient procedures performed.

 If you’re over the age of 40 and are experiencing any of these cataract symptoms, you should make an appointment with your ophthalmologist to have your eyes checked.